Before the Bell: What every Canadian investor needs to know today

 On Bay Street, traders will get earnings from Cineplex and Tim Hortons' owner Restaurant Brands before the start of trading.
 After the close, Home Capital reports its latest results.
 It's the first set of earnings for the alternative lender since U.S. investor Warren Buffet bailed the company out in June.
 Investors will be looking for a strategy update and forecasts for mortgage growth when the results are released.

 Outside earnings, there are no Canadian economic releases and only ADP's private hiring numbers due in the United States.
-The Street expects to see about 195,000 new positions added last month.
+The report showed that U.S. private employers added 178,000 jobs in July.
+Economists had been expecting a gain of about 185,000 new positions.
+The figures come ahead of the release on Friday of U.S. employment figures for July.
 The markets may also cast an eye to Washington again, with news of a possible trade spat between the United States and China.
 Reports early Wednesday suggested U.S. President Donald Trump is nearing a decision on how to respond to what he sees as China's unfair trade practices.
 Unnamed officials quoted by Reuters said he is weighing asking U.S. Trade Representative Robert Lighthizer to initiate an investigation of Chinese trade practices under the 1974 Trade Act’s section 301.
 A decision could come as early as this week.

 Overseas, markets in Europe were lower on mixed earnings reports.
 Rio Tinto shares were down after the miner missed analysts' forecasts.
 Societe Generale shares were also lower after profit fell 28 per cent on legal costs and the impact of low interest rates.
 London's FTSE was down 21.28 points at 7,402.38.
 Germany's DAX was off 0.18 per cent and France's CAC 40 was 0.35 per cent lower.